-All approved Providers must sign up and adhere to the Open Awards Provider Agreement which outlines our requirements in relation to the delivery, assessment and internal quality assurance of our qualifications and units.
-Providers are expected to adhere to these requirements on a daily basis and be able to evidence compliance at any time.
+All approved Providers must sign up to and adhere to the Open Awards Provider Agreement which outlines our requirements in relation to the delivery, assessment and internal quality assurance of our qualifications and units.
+Providers are expected to adhere to these requirements and be able to evidence compliance at all times.